JEP 433: Pattern Matching for switch (Fourth Preview)

 Enhance the Java programming language with pattern matching for switch

 expressions and statements.
-Extending pattern matching to switch
+Extending pattern matching to switch allows an

 expression to be tested against a number of patterns, each with a specific